 You will have to be an excellent negotiator for this type of do-it-yourself debt settlement.

-Be prepared for negotiations
+Prepare for the negotiations

 Make sure you have all of the debt collector’s contact information.
 Before you speak to them, do some research.
 Know what to say and what not to say.
 If the debt collectors catch you off guard, tell them to call you back at a specific day and time, making sure to give yourself enough time to do your research.